-of which reweighted BP is one instance [171], where they focus on conditions under which the MAP can be provably obtained.
-Finally, Sontag et al. explore provably convergent MPLP optimization for side chain packing [153].
+prediction [180, 181].
+When MP does converge it typically produces the best solution in the shortest time, and RMP almost always finds the solution significantly faster than CPLEX.
+Weiss et al. look at the more general class of convex BP algorithms, of which reweighted BP is one instance [173], where they focus on conditions under which the MAP can be provably obtained.
+Finally, Sontag et al. explore provably convergent MPLP optimization for side chain packing [154].